 Are group fitness classes riskier to insure than one-on-one training?

-Can I get insurance if I do not have formal qualifications?
+Can I get insurance without formal qualifications?

 Ready to Compare Business Insurance for Personal Trainers?